stolostron/rhacm-docs/_pages/gen_availability_tasks.md

 8. Select **Create** to apply the rule.
 9. Run a build wit the prod branch in the command: `./acm_sync_asciidoc.sh 2.x 2.x_prod`
 10. Ensure the build is clean.
-11. Stop any builds until GA day and after. <!--Question to Chris?
-Why can we not build stage after this if prod is set and publishable?-->
+11. Stop any builds until GA day and after because `prod` and `stage` are in the same directory.
+You can return to building stage after you publish.

 ## Publishing the doc and the splash page